Harrison Bader

-Harrison Joseph Bader (born June 3, 1994), nicknamed "Tots", is an American professional baseball center fielder who is a free agent.
-He has previously played in Major League Baseball (MLB) for the St. Louis Cardinals, New York Yankees, Cincinnati Reds, New York Mets, Minnesota Twins, and Philadelphia Phillies.
+Harrison Joseph Bader (born June 3, 1994), nicknamed "Tots", is an American professional baseball center fielder for the San Francisco Giants of Major League Baseball (MLB).
+He has previously played in MLB for the St. Louis Cardinals, New York Yankees, Cincinnati Reds, New York Mets, Minnesota Twins, and Philadelphia Phillies.

 Born and raised in Bronxville, New York, Bader played college baseball for the Florida Gators.
 The Cardinals selected him in the third round of the 2015 MLB draft, and he made his MLB debut with them in 2017.
 Bader was their starting center fielder for parts of five seasons, and won a Gold Glove Award in 2021.

 The Cardinals traded Bader to the Yankees in 2022.
 The Reds claimed Bader off of waivers in 2023.
 After becoming a free agent, Bader signed with the Mets in 2024 and the Twins in 2025.
 He was traded from the Twins to the Phillies at the 2025 trade deadline.
+Bader then signed a contract with the Giants for the 2026 season.

 Early life

 Bader was born in the village of Bronxville, New York.
-Bader identifies as Jewish; his father Louis Bader is Jewish, and his mother Janice is the daughter of Italian immigrants (from Sicily) and Catholic.
-Both of his parents are originally from Bensonhurst, Brooklyn.
-His father is the lead counsel for Verizon in New York.
+Bader identifies as Jewish.
+His father, Louis Bader, is Jewish, and his mother, Janice, is Catholic and the daughter of Italian immigrants from Sicily.
+Both of his parents are from Bensonhurst, Brooklyn, and are lawyers.
+His mother is the managing partner at Symbus Law Group, and was of counsel at Howrey LLP during 1998–2000, while his father is the lead counsel for Verizon in New York.
 He has a younger sister, Sasha.
-He is the first cousin of Vampire Weekend bassist Chris Baio, as well as a first cousin once removed of actor Scott Baio.
+He is a first cousin of Vampire Weekend bassist Chris Baio; a first cousin, once removed, of actor Scott Baio; and the nephew of actor Jimmy Baio.

 He started in baseball with his father throwing batting practice to him when Bader was five years old.
 He played shortstop in the Eastchester Little League as a youth, with his father continuing to throw him batting practice every evening.
 Bader grew up a fan of the New York Yankees.

 Bader attended the Horace Mann School in the Riverdale neighborhood of the Bronx in New York City, and played as a center fielder for the school's baseball team.
 As a senior, he batted .500 with a .783 slugging percentage.
 He was named first-team all-region, first-team all-state, first-team all-city, and to the 2012 Rawlings Northeast All-Region First Team.
 While attending high school, Bader also played for the New York Grays, a travel baseball team.